Sanil-Doshi/Registrar-Office-Simulation/README.md

-# CPSC350_SP22_ASSIGNMENT5_DOSHI

 # Registrar's Office Simulation
-This program takes a file as input and checks the time, amount, and wait time of each student.
+This program takes a file as input and checks the time, amount, and wait time of each student in the registrar's office.

 ## Identifying Information

-* Name: Sanil Doshi
+* Sanil Doshi
-* Student ID: 2344493
-* Email: sdoshi@chapman.edu
-* Course: CPSC 350
-* Assignment 5
+* Chapman University

 ## Source Files